timherzig/decomposition_learning/reports/3-Advanced_Decomposition_Learning.md

 # HTCV: The final advances to the Decomposer model

 Guiding the decomposition learning process to reduce ambiguity.
 After multiple runs of training the model with our naive loss function approach, we realized that without any ground truths for occlusion, shadow, and light masks, the self-supervised model struggled to distinguish between individual distortions.
 In many cases, the shadow mask dominated in extracting all distortions + background artifacts from the distorted image.
 Therefore, to guide the model in the right direction, we made the decision to create pseudo-labels for shadow, light, and occlusion masks.
 Finally, we split the training into multiple stages, where the goal is to pretrain each head for a specific task separately, based on the pseudo-labels.
+Note, that each stage is trained on pretrained swin encoder.

 ## Table of contents
 1. [Source Image Reconstruction ](#source-image-reconstruction) \